Southern Inuit of NunatuKavut History

 Known as Kablunângajuit (meaning "partly white men"), this group has roots similar to those of the Southern Inuit, but inhabited northern portions of Labrador.
 Historically, they lived in close proximity to the Inuit and to the Moravian missionaries sent to Labrador in the 18th century.
 Although they initially shunned the Kablunângajuit, the missionaries accepted them into their congregations by the mid-1800s.
 No such protective or unifying administration existed to the south, where the Southern Inuit spent much of the year isolated from one another during the long winter trapping season.

-This divide widened shortly after Confederation, when Aboriginals living in northern communities received government funding, but not those to the south.
+This divide widened shortly after Confederation, when Indigenous living in northern communities received government funding, but not those to the south.
 Moreover, when the Native Association of Newfoundland and Labrador (NANL) and the Labrador Inuit Association (LIA) were established in the 1970s, Kablunângajuit were eligible to join, but the Southern Inuit, who lived too far south, were not.
 However, developments in the coming years would do much to unify the Labrador Southern Inuit as a people.

-In 1982, an amendment to the Canadian Constitution Act listed Metis (Southern Inuit), as well as Inuit and Indians, as Aboriginal peoples.
+In 1982, an amendment to the Canadian Constitution Act listed Metis (Southern Inuit), as well as Inuit and Indians, as Indigenous peoples.
 Two years later, the Labrador Metis Association (now NunatuKavut Community Council) was formed, with the help of the Native Council of Canada.
-Intended to represent people of Aboriginal descent in Labrador ineligible to join LIA because of their geographic location, by 2006 NunatuKavut reached a membership of more than 6,000.
+Intended to represent people of Indigenous descent in Labrador ineligible to join LIA because of their geographic location, by 2006 NunatuKavut reached a membership of more than 6,000.

 In 1991, LMN filed a land claim with the Department of Indian Affairs and Northern Development (DIAND) for areas in central and southeastern Labrador traditionally used by the Southern Inuit.
 Although the federal Department of Justice recommended in 1998 that the Southern Inuit claim be rejected, DIAND has the final say on the matter, and had not yet ruled, as of 2006.